pegasystems/pega-helm-charts/charts/pega/README.md

 ##### Important Points to note
 - By default, Pega provides a self-signed keystore and a custom root/CA certificate in Helm chart version _____.
 To use the default keystore and CA certificate, leave the parameters service.tls.keystore, service.tls.keystorepassword and service.tls.cacertificate empty.
+- The CA certificate should be issued by any valid Certificate Authorities or we can also use a self created CA certificate with proper chaining.
 - To encode your keystore and certificates using the following command: o	Linux:  cat ca_bundle.crt | base64 o	Windows: type keystore.jks | openssl base64  (needs openssl)
 - Add the required, encoded content in the values.yaml using the parameters service.tls.keystore, service.tls.keystorepassword and service.tls.cacertificate.
 - Create a keystore file with the SAN(Subject Alternate Name) field present in case of Traefik ingress controller.
+- Make sure you update your docker web images to the latest versions in order to use this feature.
+If you use the latest Helm charts with older docker images and set `service.tls.enabled` to `true` you will face a `Bad Gateway` error.
+So make sure you set the flag to `false` or update to the latest patch version.

 #### Example:
 With TLS enabled for the web tier and the traefik addon deployed for `k8s` provider, you set the following parameters in the `values.yaml`: